async-profiler/async-profiler/README.md

 is restricted by `perf_event_paranoid` settings.
 `--all-kernel` is its counterpart option for including only kernel-mode events.

+* `--sync-walk` - prefer synchronous JVMTI stack walker instead of `AsyncGetCallTrace`.
+This option may improve accuracy of Java stack traces when profiling JVM runtime functions, e.g. `VMThread::execute`, `G1CollectedHeap::humongous_obj_allocate` etc.
+Do not use unless you are absolutely sure!
+When used incorrectly, this mode will crash JVM!

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified, gets the version of the library loaded into the given process.